 Watch Us Grow!

 Camp Korey purchased a beautiful 200-acre property September 2016, that will increase capacity in the number of campers served and medical conditions supported.
-Located in Mount Vernon, Washington, Camp Korey’s new home includes 23 buildings with lodges, a garden, ball fields, and a dining hall.
+Located in Mount Vernon, Washington, Camp Korey’s permanent home includes 23 buildings with lodges, a garden, ball fields, and a dining hall.

 Frequently Asked Questions